Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Abstract

 \section{Abstract}

 We present a multimethod investigation into the nature of the recently reported quantum spin liquid (QSL) phase in the spin-$1/2$ Heisenberg antiferromagnet on the Shastry-Sutherland lattice.
-A comprehensive projective symmetry group classification of fermionic mean-field \textit{Ans\"atze} on this lattice yields 46 U(1) and 80 $\mathbb{Z}_{2}$ states.
-Motivated by density-matrix renormalization group (DMRG) calculations suggesting that the Shastry-Sutherland model and the square-lattice $J_{1}$-$J_{2}$ Heisenberg antiferromagnet putatively share the same QSL phase, we establish a mapping of our \textit{Ans\"atze} to those of the square lattice.
-This enables us to identify the equivalent of the square-lattice QSL (Z2A$zz$13) in the Shastry-Sutherland system.
-Employing state-of-the-art variational Monte Carlo calculations with Gutzwiller-projected wavefunctions improved upon by Lanczos steps, we demonstrate the excellent agreement of energies and correlators between a gapless (Dirac) $\mathbb{Z}_{2}$ spin liquid---characterized by only few parameters---and approaches based on neural quantum states and DMRG.
-Furthermore, the real-space spin-spin correlations are shown to decay with the same power law as in the $J_{1}$-$J_{2}$ square lattice model, which also hosts a $\mathbb{Z}_{2}$ Dirac spin liquid.
-Finally, we apply the recently developed Keldysh formulation of the pseudo-fermion functional renormalization group to compute the dynamical spin structure factor; these correlations exhibit the features expected due to Dirac cones in the excitation spectrum, thus providing strong independent evidence for a Dirac QSL ground state.
-Our finding of a $d$-wave pairing $\mathbb{Z}_{2}$ Dirac QSL is consistent with the recently observed signatures of QSL behavior in Pr$_2$Ga$_2$BeO$_7$ and outlines predictions for future experiments.
+A comprehensive projective symmetry group classification of fermionic mean-field \textit{Ans\"atze} on this lattice yields 46 U(1) and 80 $\mathbb{Z}_2$ states.
+Using density-matrix renormalization group (DMRG) and exact diagonalization calculations, we find that the Shastry-Sutherland model and the square-lattice $J_1$--$J_2$ Heisenberg antiferromagnet share the same QSL phase.
+Motivated by this observation, we establish an explicit mapping of our \textit{Ans\"atze} to those on the square lattice, and identify the counterpart of the square-lattice $\mathbb{Z}_2$ Dirac QSL (Z2A$zz$13) in the Shastry-Sutherland system.
+Employing state-of-the-art variational Monte Carlo calculations with Gutzwiller-projected wavefunctions, further improved by L\'anczos steps, we demonstrate excellent agreement in both energies and correlation functions between a gapless (Dirac) $\mathbb{Z}_2$ spin liquid---characterized by only a few variational parameters---and results obtained from neural quantum states and DMRG.
+Finally, we apply the recently developed Keldysh formulation of the pseudo-fermion functional renormalization group to compute the dynamical spin structure factor.
+The resulting spectra exhibit features consistent with Dirac cones in the excitation spectrum, providing strong independent evidence for a Dirac QSL ground state.
+Our identification of a $d$-wave pairing $\mathbb{Z}_2$ Dirac QSL is consistent with recently observed signatures of QSL behavior in Pr$_2$Ga$_2$BeO$_7$ and outlines predictions for future experiments.